 2. Yosemite National Park — California

-It's no surprise that Yosemite was among the first of the nation's national parks.
-This park will truly take your breath away as you stand at the base of a tumbling 2,425-foot waterfall, a soaring 8,842-foot granite dome, and a 3,000-year-old, 300-foot Giant Sequoia.
-Home to world-famous walls, such as Half Dome and El Capitan, this place is an adventurer’s paradise for families.
+It's no surprise that Yosemite was among the nation's first designated national parks.
+Few places inspire awe quite like this iconic valley, where you can stand at the base of a 2,425-foot waterfall, gaze up at an 8,842-foot granite dome, or walk among 3,000-year-old, 300-foot-tall Giant Sequoias.
+Home to legendary monoliths such as Half Dome and El Capitan, Yosemite is an adventurer’s paradise and an unforgettable destination for families.
 John Muir described Yosemite as, “By far the grandest of all the special temples of Nature I was ever permitted to enter.”

 Top Yosemite National Park Adventures: